Geography of Saudi Arabia

-External boundaries
+Boundaries

 Saudi Arabia is bounded by seven countries and three bodies of water.
 To the west, the Gulf of Aqaba and the Red Sea form a coastal border of almost 1800 km that extends to the southern part of Yemen and follows a mountain ridge for approximately 320 km to the vicinity of Najran.
 This section of the border with Yemen was demarcated in 1934 and is one of the few clearly defined borders with a neighbouring country.
-The Saudi border running southeast from Najran, however, is still undetermined.
+The Saudi border running southeast from Najran, however, is undetermined.
 The undemarcated border became an issue in the early 1990s, when oil was discovered in the area and Saudi Arabia objected to the commercial exploration by foreign companies on behalf of Yemen.
 In the summer of 1992, representatives of Saudi Arabia and Yemen met in Geneva to discuss settlement of the border issue.

 To the north, Saudi Arabia is bounded by Jordan, Iraq, and Kuwait.
 The northern boundary extends almost 1400 km from the Gulf of Aqaba on the west to Ras al Khafji on the Persian Gulf.
 In 1965, Saudi Arabia and Jordan agreed to boundary demarcations involving an exchange of areas of territory.
 Jordan gained 19 km of land on the Gulf of Aqaba and 6,000 square kilometers of territory in the interior, and 7,000 square kilometers of Jordanian-administered, landlocked territory was ceded to Saudi Arabia.

-In 1922, Ibn Saud and British officials representing Iraqi interests signed the Treaty of Mohammara, which established the boundary between Iraq and the future Saudi Arabia.
+In 1922, Ibn Saud and British officials representing Iraqi interests signed the Treaty of Mohammara which established the boundary between Iraq and the future Saudi Arabia.
 Later that year, the Uqair Protocol signed by the two parties agreed to the creation of a diamond-shaped Saudi Arabian–Iraqi neutral zone of approximately 7,000 square kilometers, adjacent to the western tip of Kuwait, within which neither Iraq nor Saudi Arabia would build permanent dwellings or installations.
 The agreement was designed to safeguard water rights in the zone for Bedouin of both countries.
 In May 1938, Iraq and Saudi Arabia signed an additional agreement regarding the administration of the zone.
 Forty-three years later, Saudi Arabia and Iraq signed an agreement that defined the border between the two countries and provided for the division of the neutral zone between them.
 The agreement effectively dissolved this neutral zone.